-I remember a few years back when I was consulting with a client that wanted something that was bold and low-maintenance.
+I remember a few years back when I was consulting with a client who wanted something that was bold and low-maintenance.
 She didn't like cherry wood and lighter color palettes just wouldn't fly with the theme we were going with.
 I suggested going with espresso furniture.
-Her response; "What's espresso?"
-This prompted me to clear the airways.
+Her response was: "What's espresso?"
+This prompted me to clear the air.

 Espresso is a color that stands between black and brown.
 It's really a dark brown that is usually mistaken to be a true black.
-Many times furniture will be listed as "black" when it is in reality espresso.
-But you don't have to fret, the difference is so difficult to notice that you can use espresso in place of black furnishings.
-To be quite honest, it's difficult finding jet black finishes.
+Many times, a piece of furniture will be listed as "black" when it is, in reality, espresso.
+But you don't have to fret—the difference is so difficult to notice that you can use espresso in place of black furnishings.
+To be quite honest, it's difficult finding jet-black finishes.
 More often than not, companies advertise espresso finishes as black when they're really not.
 I'll talk more about true black in a little bit.